Updated October 2022

-Within the program, companies from the plastics industry value chain commit to the implementation of good practices and contribute to a clean environment with plastic loss prevention.
-Unprocessed, these pellets are unobtrusive and can be easily overlooked, imposing a great risk for them to be spilled in the environment during production or transport.
+Within the program, the plastics industry value chain companies commit to implementing good practices and contributing to a clean environment with plastic loss prevention.
+Unprocessed, these pellets are unobtrusive and can be easily overlooked, imposing a great risk of them being spilled in the environment during production or transport.

 BASF identified and removed potential sources of pellet loss, made technical improvements at their sites, and trained their employees to the challenges of pellet loss.
 Their goal is to examine ongoing processes and improve them if necessary, while also engaging with their value chain partners to participate in the initiative as well.

 In its commitment to having a net positive impact on biodiversity by 2025, Kering aims to regenerate and protect an area that is six times more than its total land footprint.
-This will be accomplished through the Kering for Nature Fund: One Million Hectares for the Planet, supporting promising agriculture and rangeland projects throughout the world.
-This provides the potential to transform agriculture by replenishing and strengthening ecosystems through improved farming and livestock rearing practices.
+This will be accomplished through the Kering for Nature Fund: One Million Hectares for the Planet, supporting promising agriculture and rangeland projects worldwide.
+This provides the potential to transform agriculture by replenishing and strengthening ecosystems through improved farming and livestock-rearing practices.
 Furthermore, regenerative agriculture promotes increased farm biodiversity, reduced agrochemical inputs, improved soil water retention, and enhanced carbon sequestration.
 Partnering with the Savory Insitute, Kering aims to promote and support the regenerative production of raw materials and utilize Savory’s methodology in their leather and fiber supply chains that come from grazing systems, like wool and cashmere.
 In another project in China in collaboration with RARE and SouthPole, the company aims to quantify carbon sequestration through improved practices.

 A critical transformation ahead

 As concerns about climate change are growing, regulators are becoming stricter, but so are customers, employees, and investors.
 As a result, businesses are pressured to reinvent their traditional products and processes, and in turn, are driving change and innovation that transform critical industries.